 The tour starts in Amity Harbor, as you pass the homes of Chief Brody, and the mayor of Amity; along with many other water-front businesses.
 The tour boat continues towards a lighthouse, and over the radio you hear a distress call by Amity 3 (another tour boat).
 Skipper Gordon of Amity 3 is screaming over the radio, calling for help, his screams fade away..
 Silence.

 Your tour boat rounds the corner, and there you see that Amity 3 has sunk.
-A fin rises out of the water… You now know what happened to Amity 3.
-A shark attack!
-The great white disappears under the your tour boat.
-Your skipper pulls out his grenade launcher, and he fires!
+A fin rises out of the water.
+You now know what happened to Amity 3.
+It’s a shark!
+The great white disappears under the tour boat.
+Your skipper pulls out his grenade launcher, not realizing it is loaded, and he fires!
 Bam!
 The grenade breaches the water surface and water sprays everywhere!
 He missed the shark!
-Looking to hide somewhere, the skipper sees a boathouse ahead, your boat heads into it!
+Looking to hide somewhere, the skipper sees a boathouse ahead, you head to it!

 While pulling out of the boathouse, Chief Brody comes over the radio telling us that he will be there in 10 minutes.
 Our skipper picks up the radio, and panically responds “10 MINUTES!?
 WE’LL BE SHARK BAIT IN 10 MINUTES!”.
 He grabs his grenade launcher, the shark jumps out of the water towards the boat, the skipper fires!
 He misses, he hit a nearby gas dock!
 The dock is engulfed in flames! (photo by Nick Chandler)

 The skipper doesn’t know what to do.
 He decided that he’s going to unload everyone at the nearest boat dock, which happens to be a fishing pier next to a high voltage barge.
 The boat pulls up next to the dock, but its too late!
-The shark comes lunging at the boat!
+The shark comes lunging at them from out of the water!
 The skipper fires his grenade launcher!
 The shark attempts to bite the boat, but he accidentally bites a submerged power cable.
 The shark disappears.
+Silence.
 People on the boat are confused.
 A roasted shark slowly rises out of the water, it’s dead!